May 4-8, 2019

 The Public Power Manager Certificate Program classes are held once a year, in conjunction with one of our seasonal education institutes (winter, spring or fall), and they provide a great opportunity to network with industry peers from across the nation.

-The next offering will be in conjunction with our 2019 Spring Education Institute, May 6-10, 2019 in Omaha, Nebraska.
+The next offering will be in conjunction with our 2020 Spring Education Institute, May 4-8, 2020 in Columbus, Ohio

 We can bring our courses to your location at any time—a convenient and cost-effective option for groups of eight or more.
 This format also allows you to customize course content to address the specific goals that are important to your organization.
 Check out In-house training options.